-Making repairs can be one of the more contentious parts of the rental relationship.
+Making sure everything is in working order and answering requests for repairs can be one of the more contentious aspects of renting property.
 Landlords may view repairs as an annoying expense that takes an unnecessary bite out of their profits.
 But for tenants, clogged pipes, a malfunctioning toilet, or a broken heater can be a constant source of frustration in the home.
-Landlords usually have a legal obligation to make repairs and maintain rental property, and must follow the law when it comes to entering rented property to make repairs.
+Landlords generally have a legal obligation to make repairs and maintain rental property, and must follow the law when it comes to entering rented property to make repairs.
 In certain cases, a landlord may also be liable for injuries to tenants.
-Click on the links below for more information on property repairs and maintenance.
+This section covers the responsibilities and rights of both tenants and landlords when it comes to repairs and maintenance.

 Tenants have the right to live in a habitable rental property.
 This generally means it must be free of any serious health or safety threats (such as black mold or frayed wiring); vermin infestations (such as rats or cockroaches); and functioning plumbing and electricity.
 But what about drippy faucets, worn carpeting, or other issues that aren't so dire?
 Landlords typically are not required to do these types of repairs unless they are required by state or local building codes, although they may oblige if asked because a well-maintained rental unit will better hold its market value.

 However, anything agreed to in the lease is legally binding.
 So if your rental agreement specifically states that the landlord will fix all leaky faucets and running toilets, for example, they are legally obligated to do so.
 In addition, landlords who promise to do certain repairs -- either in writing or just verbally -- have a legal duty to fulfill those promises.

 How to Get Your Landlord to do Minor Repairs